How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 How to Boost Online Course Sales:1.
 Increase your responsiveness2.
 Listen to feedback3.
 Reward your customers4.
 Provide extra value5.
 Communicate effectively

-3. Increase the value of your course.
-Go ahead and charge $350 for a high-value course.
+Step 3.
+Increase the value of your course: Charge $350 for a premium course.

 • High-value courses prices: $200-$350